hindu-comm/mail_stream_indology/2014/10/no_subject/01__Dominik_Wujastyk.md

 > the copyright encumbrances of Western ones.
 >

-​As a general rule, India has same copyright rules as the rest of the world, since India has signed the same international conventions as other countries.
+As a general rule, India has same copyright rules as the rest of the world, since India has signed the same international conventions as other countries.